View Cart

-If you are adding functionality to the land and the expenditures have a useful life, then you should record them in a separate Land Improvements account.
-Examples of land improvements are:
+If functionality is being added to the land and the expenditures have a useful life, record them in a separate Land Improvements account.
+Examples of land improvements are drainage and irrigation systems, fencing, landscaping, and parking lots and walkways.

 A special item is the ongoing cost of landscaping.
 This is a period cost, not a fixed asset, and so should be charged to expense as incurred.